ayushonbit/Python_practice/datatypes.md

 8. chai.count() // kisi word k count ko dega string say.
 9. chai.format() // isme hum ek sentence mai dynamic value aur type dalwa skte hai jaise for example: I ordered {} cups of {} chai. yha par value assign ho jaegi using this aur, isko {} placeholder bolte hai.
 10. chai .len // to find the length of string.
+11. Raw String => r"andar jo bhi likhna ho" //iss say yeh hoga ki compiler ko confusion nhi hoga aur as it is stirng print krdega.
+12. containing questions we can ask in string.
+13. chai.append("oolong")// to add at the end

+## LIST IN PYTHON
+- tea_Varieties= ["Green","Black","Oolong","White"]

+- tea_varieties[0:2]=["Elaichi","Adrak"] // Array k form mai pass krengay warna woh "L", "E","M", "O", "N" hi jaega

+- tea_varieties[1:1] return karega [] lekin agar hum

+- tea_varieties[1:1]= ["test", "test"] kare toh 0 index k baad insert hoga.

+- tea_varieties.append("oolong") // to add at the end of the list.

+-  tea_varieties.pop() //last ka element return krdega list say aur list mutable hai toh remove bhi hojaega

+- tea_varieties.remove("") // keyword str remove krdega

+- tea_varities.insert(index, "string") //inserts at the specific index

+- tea_varieties.copy() // it is used to create a copy with different reference in memory.

+Function // Description

+1. append()

+Adds an element to the end of the list

+2. extend()

+Adds more than one element to the end of the list

+3. insert()

+Adds an element in between the list

+4. remove()

+Removes an elements from the list

+5. pop()

+Removes the last elements from the list

+6. slice()

+Prints a section of the list

+7. reverse()

+Reverses the order of the elements in a list

+8. len()

+Gives the length of a list

+9. min()

+Gives the minimum element (by value) of a list

+10. max()

+Gives the maximum element (by value) of a list

+11. count()

+Counts the number of copies in a list

+12. Concatenate

+Combines two list

+13. Multiply

+Multiplies the occurrence of elements in a list

+14. index()

+Gives index number of an element in the list

+15. sort()

+Sorts the list in ascending order

+16. clear()

+Clears every element in a list

+**List Comprehension**

+- Squared_num = [x**2 for x in range(10)] // that means sqaure krdo 1 say 10 tak k numbers ka